BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/02 - SQL Server BDC Components.md

 <h2><a name="2-2">2.2 SQL Server 2019 big data cluster Components</a></h2>

-The Big Data capapbilities for SQL Server can be used in a stand-alone Instance by leveraging the Data Virtualization feature described above.
+The Big Data capabilities for SQL Server can be used in a stand-alone Instance by leveraging the Data Virtualization feature described above.
 To perform scale-out Big Data, SQL Server implments a big data cluster by leveraging Kubernetes with several other components.

 <br>
 <img style="height: 400; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);" src="../graphics/bdc.png">